 Close attention is paid to choosing the right degree course at university and ensuring that the UCAS application is well researched and carefully completed.
 Our university and careers programme begins in the spring term.
 A weekly Medical Forum is of great benefit to students applying for medical related degrees.

 We also provide a stimulating extracurricular programme.
-This includes a range of charity fundraising activities, football and other sports, a student council, frequent visits to theatres, art galleries and exhibitions, first aid training, art and photography clubs and a variety of visiting speakers.
+This includes a range of charity fundraising activities, a debating society, football and other sports, a student council, frequent visits to theatres, art galleries and exhibitions, first aid training, art and photography clubs and a variety of visiting speakers as part of our Inspire Programme.